cmxgloria/My-JS-Practice/xhr-request-README.md

 console.log('Second message!');

 ```
+//print: First message!
+Second message!
+This message will ru last.(after 2.5 seconds later, they pop up all the the same time in this order)

 ##
 XHR GET Requests I
 Asynchronous JavaScript and XML (AJAX), enables requests to be made after the initial page load.
 Initially, AJAX was used only for XML formatted data, now it can be used to make requests that have many different formats.